 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-Your doctor plays an important role in the postpartum recovery period, or the first six weeks after your baby is born.
-It’s your chance to make sure you’re healing well and to ask your provider questions about your health.
+Your doctor plays an important role in the postpartum recovery.
+The postpartum period is the first six weeks after your baby is born.
+A health check during this time is your chance to make sure you’re healing well and ask your provider questions about your health.

-Adjusting to everyday life after the birth of a baby has its challenges.
-It’s important to care for your baby, but it’s also important to take care of yourself.
-The good news is you will quickly get into a routine.
+Adjusting to everyday life after the birth of a baby has unique challenges.
+While it’s important to care for your baby, it’s also important to take care of yourself.
+A routine can help you adjust quickly to your new reality.

 Here are some tips for an easier transition:

-If you need any help (including finding a provider/mental health professional), please call us at the number on the back of your BCBSOK ID card.
-There is nothing to be ashamed of and we are here to help.
+If you need help (including finding a provider or mental health professional), please call us at the number on the back of your BCBSOK ID card.
+There is no need to feel ashamed or embarrassed.
+We are here to help.

-This information should not be considered complete and should not be used in place of a provider visit.
-Always talk to your provider about any health questions or concerns.
+Please remember, this information should not be considered complete or used in place of a visit with your doctor.
+Always talk to your health care provider about any questions or concerns you may have.
 Call and schedule your visit today.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.